 Does the guitar need a neck reset?

-Seven (7) measurements/assessments will provide me with the information I need to know whether a neck reset is necessary, or not:
+Seven (7) assessments will provide me with the information I need to know whether a neck reset is necessary, or not:

 1. Establish a flat fretboard plane